-Place chicken in the Instant Pot with salt, pepper, bay leaf, and enough water to almost cover the chicken.
+Place chicken in the Instant Pot with a pinch of salt, pepper corns, bay leaf, and enough water to almost cover the chicken.
 Pressure cook on high for 35 minutes.
 Allow pressure to release naturally.
-Check the chicken's texture -- the meat should pull away from the bone, and have a firm but not rubbery texture.
+Check the chicken's texture -- the meat of the drumstick should be starting to pull away from the ankle bone, and have a firm but not rubbery texture.
 (See notes at end of recipe for checking doneness and time comments).
 If making on the stove top, add it to a dutch oven with water and seasoning, and gently simmer covered for 2-3 hours until it is tender but not yet falling off the bone.

 Remove the chicken to a large bowl and allow to cool enough to handle; strain and set aside resulting broth, which will become the base of the soup.
 Taste the broth to check flavor; dilute with additional water if necessary.
-Pull the cooked chicken off the bone in large pieces and then cut into 1-inch chunks.
-Reserve the bones and funky bits of collagen in a large ziplock bag in the freezer to make chicken stock later.
+Pull the cooked chicken off the bone in large pieces and then cut into 1-2 inch chunks.
+Reserve the bones and funky bits of collagen in a large ziplock bag in the freezer to make chicken bone broth later.
 (Those bones are also full of flavor and minerals, don't throw them out!)

 Combine the dry ingredients for dumplings and mix well.
-If making wheat flour dumplings, add the fat in small pieces and cut in with two butter knives until crumbly.
+Add the fat in small pieces and cut in with two butter knives until crumbly.
 In a separate bowl, beat the eggs and then add the milk (or broth or water) and mix.
 Add to dry ingredients and mix gently until incorporated.
 If batter seems too dry, add more liquid one spoonful at a time until you have a biscuit-dough like consistency.
-(Moister for the gluten free dumplings).

 Remove lid from pot of simmering soup, check seasoning again.
 Drop dumpling batter into the bubbling soup with a large spoon (about 1/4 cup worth for each dumpling).
-Cover and continue cooking for 10-12 minutes (15-20 for gluten-free dumplings) until dumplings are cooked through.
+Cover and continue cooking for 10-12 minutes until dumplings are cooked through.
 Ladle out into bowls and serve!

 Removing the skin before cooking is not strictly necessary, but will allow you to render more fat for cooking veggies.
 I usually leave it on the chicken, then peel it off and set it aside for the dog, who makes the saddest puppy face if I don't.

-Different chickens vary a LOT in how much cooking they need.
-I start at 35 minutes because it is very unlikely to be too much.
-To check doneness, first pick it up out of the cooking liquid with a pair of tongs and give it a gentle shake.
-If limbs start to fall off, then that is a good sign; if it maintains structural integrity, then it needs more time.
+Different chickens vary a LOT in how much cooking they need, depending mainly on their age at butchery and how active they were in life.
+I start at 35 minutes of pressure cooking because it is very unlikely to be too much.
+To check doneness, use a pair of tongs to pick the chicken up out of the cooking liquid by the leg and give it a gentle shake.
+If the leg starts to separate from the body at the hip, then that is a good sign; if the hip joint is still tight and doesn't loosen, then it needs more time.
 The skin should be pulling away from the ends of the drumsticks.
 Pull a piece of leg meat off and test the texture.
 It should be firm but not rubbery.
 If it is chewy and rubbery, then it needs more time cooking.
 I personally like the meat to not be falling off the bone entirely at this stage, but if it is, that is OK -- just make sure to keep the chunks that you pull and cut up later quite large, since it will shred more on its own in the soup.

 An alternative method to rendering chicken fat that is easier (but requires getting started the day before) is to place chicken, skin, and fat in the water and cooking it all.
 Once the chicken is done cooking, remove it to a bowl and strain the liquid as directed.
 Allow to cool to room temperature and then move to refrigerator for several hours.
 The fat will float to the top and solidify, allowing you to easily scoop it off into a jar or pot for cooking.